One Step Towards Cloud: The RisingWave Operator

 Sharedmarks a reaction as shared so that different workflow branches can share it but only run it once.

 Besides, the workflow primitives also support building a structured concurrent workflow, which is the best pattern for parallel programming in my opinion.
-You can refer to the ctrlkit package in the codebase for more details about the design.
 Below is a diagram demonstrating the current working workflow:

 In the diagram above,